GoogleCloudPlatform/ml-auto-solutions/plugins/README.md

 ##### Disabling the Plugin for a DAG

-If you want your DAG to **never trigger this plugin**, add your DAG ID as a new line in **plugins/block_list.txt**.
-This block list is intended to prevent repeated issue postings for DAGs that cannot be resolved at the moment.
+To prevent your DAG from ever triggering this plugin, add your DAG ID as a new line in **plugins/block_list.txt**.
+This list is intended to avoid repeated issue postings for DAGs that are not currently resolvable.

 > **Note:** Each DAG ID should be placed on its own line, without extra spaces or quotes.